lorenzo-rovigatti/cahn-hilliard/README.md

 - `initial_N_peaks` (integer, optional, default: `0`): number of peaks for the initial sinusoidal modulation.
 When `0` the initial condition is purely random (white-noise like) around `initial_density`.

 Notes about numeric fields and arrays:
-- Keys parsed with the helper `_config_array_values<T>` may be provided either as a single value or as an array.
-If a single value is provided and an `output_size` (for example the number of species) is required the single value is replicated to match the expected size.
+- Keys parsed as per-species arrays may be provided either as a single value or as an array.
+A single value is replicated to the number of species when needed.
-- Arrays must be homogeneous (all elements of the same TOML numeric type).
+- `k`, `initial_density`, `species_evolution`, and `species_AC_chemical_potential` therefore support either one value for all species or one value per species.

 ## Initial configuration